 When I think there is enough, i take the frozen fish bits from the freezer.
 Bring 2 liters of water to the boil and add the fish and gamba bits, with some onions, celery stalks, carrots, bay leaf, thyme and crushed peppercorns.
 An hour later I take everything out and strain the fishstock trough a sieve and reduce it till only a 1/2 liter is left.
 Which gets in the freezer.

-The moment we expect guests I buy 12 big juicy Spanish mussels, a handfull of vongole, some salmon and 4 gamba's.
+The moment we expect guests I buy 12 big juicy Spanish mussels, a handful of vongole, some salmon and 4 juicy gamba's.
 Plus my secret ingredient: a jar of 'Soupe de Homard a la Bretagne'.

 Readymade lobstersoup, yes.
-But which still need my concentrated fish stock to become perfect.
+But which still need my concentrated fish stock from the freezer to become perfect.
 So I combine the two an heat them up slowly.
 I steam the mussels and vongole.
 Fry the gamba's and cut the fresh salmon.

 The salmon cubes go raw in the plates and will be

 slightly cooked when I pour over the soup.

 The mussels and vongole follow as do the prawns.

 Served with bread and a very garlicky rouille